liu10250510/rag/README.md

 ## Notes

-- Make sure to add your API keys to the `.env` file.
+- Make sure to add your API keys to the `.env` file or '.streamlit/secret.toml'.
 - The `rag/data/` folder is ignored by git for privacy and storage reasons.
 - For production, run the backend and frontend separately.